Finally, You can have Continuous Network Assessment!

 TIP: When you see a traceroute that jumps at a particular step in the result and all following results are low, this is an indication that the “slow” router is delayed in processing.
 If the path jumps and then each following step along the path is incremented, this typically means some form of queuing due to congestion.

-#4: Traceroute output is static text that cannot be acted upon easily.
+#4: Traceroute output is the static text that cannot be acted upon easily.

-#5: Equal-cost paths are not represented, only the actual path the traceroute function takes is reported.
+#5: Equal-cost paths are not represented (only the actual path traversed is reported).

-As mentioned earlier, equal or unequal cost multi-path routes are common place in most networks today.
-Traceroute will only report on the path that was part of the probe messages.
+As mentioned earlier, equal or unequal cost multi-path routes are commonplace in most networks today.
+Traceroute will only report on the specific path that was part of the inquiry probe messages.
 Since the most common traceroute implementations send 3 probe packets with different UDP destination ports, it is possible that in an ECMP environment, each hop will have up to 3 different IP addresses reported.
 Keeping track of which response is part of which path can become cumbersome.

-#6: Traceroute does not report on Layer 2 hops.
+#6: Traceroute is Layer-3 (it does not report on Layer 2 hops)

 As we now understand, traceroute works on decrementing the TTL value in an IP packet and generating TTL expired ICMP messages.
-TTL is only decremented on layer 3 devices, so there is no built-in visibility, or the ability to easy determine the layer-2 path taken from the result.
+TTL is only decremented on layer 3 devices, so there is no built-in visibility, or the ability to easily determine the layer-2 path taken from the result.
 In Enterprise and Data Center environments, there is almost always some form of layer-2 access switch used for aggregating end stations.
 In some designs, there is also a layer-2 distribution layer before reaching a core router that actually performs the first layer 3 routing function which can report back to a traceroute request.
-If packet-loss is presented in the traceroute output, it could be due to improper hashing of a layer 2 port-channel or Link Aggregation Group (LAG), spanning tree issue, duplex configuration on a switch, or other issue that can only be discovered by inspecting the layer 2 elements along the path.
+If packet loss is presented in the traceroute output, it could be due to improper hashing of a layer 2 port channel or Link Aggregation Group (LAG), spanning tree issue, duplex configuration on a switch, or another issue that can only be discovered by inspecting the layer 2 elements along the path.
 Finding this information would require:

 #7: Traceroute is missing historical information